Course Descriptions and Numbers

 Engineering and Technology Pathway

 Introduction to Engineering Design is the first of a four-course menu for a pre-engineering program entitled “Project Lead the Way” (PLTW).
 This course will provide a foundation background for students who have an interest or aptitude in engineering.
 Among the topics addressed will be a survey of the different kinds of engineering careers, problem-solving activities requiring engineering applications, structural and design analysis of various gadgets/machines, and technology applications.
 Students will exit this course with a more accurate and realistic understanding of the roles, expectations, and types of engineering.
-Successful completion and high test results of this PLTW course can result in transcripted credit at the University of Iowa.
 This course must be taken for DMACC credit.

 This course teaches various aspects of civil engineering and architecture and applications to the design and development of residential and commercial properties and structures.
 In addition, students use 3-D design software to design and document solutions for major course projects.
-Successful completion and high test results of this PLTW course can result in transcripted credit at the University of Iowa.
 This course must be taken for DMACC credit.

 This course teaches applied logic through work with electronic circuitry, which students also construct and test for functionality.
 Through individual and group activities, students will be expected to: understand the fundamentals of electronics, apply number systems, understand digital gates, apply the use of Boolean algebra including logic simplifications and functions, apply the use of circuit design, recognize the use of adding as it relates to electronics, use flip-flop circuits, demonstrate the use of shift registers and counters, demonstrate the awareness of families and specifications and identify attributes of microprocessors.
-Successful completion and high test results of this PLTW course can result in transcripted credit at the University of Iowa.
 This course must be taken for DMACC credit.

 Principles of Engineering (DMACC, NCAA)